tonygambone/crimemap/README.md

 This app provides a map view of historical police incident data in Richmond, VA.

-You can see it in action [on GitHub](http://codeforrva.github.io/crimemap/).
+You can see it [in action](http://tonygambone.org/crimemap/).

+This was originally developed as a [Code for RVA](http://www.codeforrva.org/) project.

 ## Building and running